markpapadakis/BacktraceResolver/README.md

 This resolver takes about 10ms to do that, so generating and resolving backtraces becomes very cheap.

 Furthermore, we need to generate and resolve backtraces in the execution context of signal handlers.
-The problem with that is that if the handler's configured for e.g an abort signal, and e.g a SIGSEGV is raised within the allocator exec. context (where a lock is usually held), and your resolver also needs to allocate memory in the handler, then it will deadlock because of the allocator lock is already held and won't be released.
+The problem with that is that if the handler's configured for e.g an abort signal, and e.g a SIGSEGV is raised within the allocator exec. context (where an allocator lock is usually held), and your resolver also needs to allocate memory in the handler, then it will deadlock because of the allocator lock is already held and won't be released.
 We have had a few such situations, and making sure the resolver does not allocate any memory at all, and thus not having to interface with the allocator, become an important feature.

 It supports inline functions, although currently it may not be able to properly identify the line or file because apparently the information required to trace that is not encoded in any of the ELF DWARF sections, but I will look into alternative ideas and will update the repo when I come up with a different strategy that yields better results.

 It hasn't been tested thoroughly (this is 2 day's worth of work), and it may not be able to always accurately resolve a backtrace, but, again, if I find any issues, I will try to find sometime to improve it and will update this repo accordingly.
 If you use it and find any issues, please open a GH issue and describe the problem.

 This is probably the fastest backtrace resolver  - at least from what I 'vee seen on GH, and one of the very few that does not rely on libBFD and other unwind libraries to accomplish the task.
 There's still room for improvements, and I expect performance to improve further in future updates.